grimflowers/javascript-drum-kit/README.md

 # javascript-drum-kit
-A simple drumkit built in vanilla JS
+A simple drum kit built in vanilla JS